dhirajthakre30/Titanic-Survival-prediction/README.md

  * Required libraries: pandas, numpy, matplotlib, seaborn, scikit-learn

 # Results
-The best-performing model achieved an accuracy of XX% Feature importance analysis showed that gender, fare, and class were key predictors of survival
+The best-performing model achieved an accuracy of 83.8%

+Feature importance analysis showed that gender, fare, and class were key predictors of survival

 # Conclusion